LayerManager/layman/README.md

 - [LTC_SESSION_SECRET](doc/env-settings.md#LTC_SESSION_SECRET)

 Last, start layman and necessary services:
-- thumbnail image generator (TIMGEN, also referred to as hslayers) using npm (see startup command of `hslayers` docker-compose service)
+- thumbnail image generator (Timgen, also referred to as hslayers) using npm (see startup command of `hslayers` docker-compose service)
 - Layman client using npm (see startup command of `layman_client` docker-compose service)
 - Layman using your deployment server (see startup command of `layman` docker-compose service)
 - Layman celery worker using python (see startup command of `celery_worker` docker-compose service)